Join a study

 This study is led by researchers from the University of Arizona, the University of Washington, and Group Health Research Institute in Seattle.
 Our funding comes from the National Institutes of Health.

-Who can participate?
-Adults 55 through 74 years of age in general good health who have either 1) never received PPV23 or 2) received one dose of PPV23 between three and seven years ago will be enrolled in this study.
+Who cannot participate?
 People who have medical conditions that affect the immune system or are taking medications that affect the immune system may not be in the study.
-There are also other conditions or circumstances that may make someone ineligible for this study.
+There are also other conditions and circumstances that may make you ineligible for this study.

 Lisa Jackson, MD, MPH, senior investigator at the Group Health Research Institute, is the principal investigator for the study.

-If you might be interested in participating and would like more information about the Pneumococcal Conjugate Dose Ranging Vaccine Study, call us at 206-287-2061 or toll-free at 1-866-883-6772, or email email@example.com with your contact information.
+If you might be interested in participating and would like more information about the Smallpox Vaccine Study, call us at 206-287-2061 or toll-free at 1-866-883-6772, or email email@example.com with your contact information.

 If you are currently enrolled in a GHRI study and are looking for study forms, please see our Study Information and Forms page.